jiutongzhao/Time-Series-Data-Analysis/docs/chap1.md

 <p align = 'center'>
 <img src="Figure/figure_aliasing.png" width="60%"/>
 </p>
-Such phenomenon is essentially unrelated to the Fourier transform as its frequency range ends up to $f_s/2$ and can be directly observed by naked eye.
+Such a phenomenon is essentially unrelated to the Fourier transform as its frequency range ends up to $f_s/2$ and can be directly observed by naked eye.
 In real life, aliasing can be visualized by recording the running car wheel (or helicopter propeller) and television (or computer screen) with your smart phone.

+It should be noted that the Nyquist frequency is only the lowest frequency to reconstruct the signal and its frequency spectrum.
+It doesn't mean that you can fully capture the waveform by sampling at this frequency.
+For example, if you sample a sine wave at a frequency of 2.01 times its frequency, you are going to get a distorted signal that does not represent the original sine wave accurately.

 This effect always happens when you (down-)sampling the signal, a common way to avoid it is to apply a low pass filter so that the high frequency component doesn't contribute to the unreal signal.
 In the instrumental implementation, that filter typically consists of a set of resistor, inductor, and capacity and is putted before the analog-digital converter.